 Klinenberg's previous books include, Going Solo: The Extraordinary Rise and Surprising Appeal of Living Alone, Heat Wave: A Social Autopsy of Disaster in Chicago, and Fighting for Air: The Battle to Control America's Media.
 He also coauthored, with Aziz Ansari, the #1 New York Times bestselling book Modern Romance.

 In addition to writing books and scholarly articles, Klinenberg is the editor of Public Culture, a peer-reviewed interdisciplinary journal of cultural studies.
 He has also contributed to the New Yorker, the New York Times Magazine, Rolling Stone, Time, and the Washington Post.
+Get details and add to your schedule.

 Penguin Random House